tumashu/exwm-x/README.md

     chmod a+x ~/.initrc

-<a id="orgb608db8"></a>
+<a id="org67a7b04"></a>

 ### Edit "~/.exwm.el"

 Add the below two lines to your emacs configure file:

-    (add-to-list 'load-path "/path/to/exwmx")
+    (add-to-list 'load-path "/path/to/exwm-x")
     (require 'exwm-x)
     (require 'exwmx-example) ;; Adjust this line.

-Note: Package "exwmx-example" is Exwm-X buildin example, user can use it to test Exwmx's features.
+Note: Package "exwmx-example" is Exwm-X buildin example, user can use it to test Exwm-X's features.
 If it doesn't suit for your need, just copy and paste its useful pieces to your own exwm config :-)